False Identity

-False Identity is a 1990 American film directed by James Keach.
+False Identity is a 1990 American crime thriller film directed by James Keach.
 It stars Stacy Keach and Geneviève Bujold.

 Plot summary

 When Rachel, a radio personality, discovers a Purple Heart at a garage sale she decides to find out its history.
 She finds that the medal belonged to a man named Harlan Erickson, a long-lost brother of the town's leading citizen.